Perovskite

 Where did the term "Perovskite" come from?

-Discovered in the Ural Mountains of Russia by Gustav Rose in 1839 and named after Russian mineralogist L.A.
+The mineral was discovered in the Ural Mountains of Russia by Gustav Rose in 1839 and named after Russian mineralogist L.A.
 Perovski.
+Its application in solar cells began in 2009 with a reported efficiency of just 3.8%, which has since skyrocketed.

 How is "Perovskite" used today?

-Perovskite solar cells are rapidly emerging as a competitor to silicon solar cells in the renewable energy market due to their high efficiency potential and low manufacturing costs.
+Perovskite solar cells are rapidly emerging as a competitor to silicon solar cells in the renewable energy market due to their high efficiency potential (over 25%) and low manufacturing costs (solution processing).
+Research is currently focused on improving their long-term stability and scalability.

 Related Terms